Liberty University President Jerry Falwell tells his side of the story on One America News

 “It’s almost comical because that’s the way they did operate, and we got rid of them.”

 Falwell said it didn’t surprise him that these stories are emerging.
 With the 2020 presidential election approaching, he said there are more attempts to discredit Liberty University because it has established itself as one of the America’s premiere, conservative institutions.

 He spoke about the school’s humble beginnings and meteoric rise to present-day success as a world-class institution.
-Falwell recalled that the first 20 years of his career with the school were characterized by close-calls and shrewd, savvy decision-making to keep the doors open and payroll checks leaving on time.
+Falwell recalled that the first 20 years of his career with the school were characterized by close calls and shrewd, savvy decision making to keep the doors open and payroll checks leaving on time.

 “We survived some times that no one thought we would survive,” Falwell recalled.
 “Sometimes the checks would go out, and I’d be on the phone all weekend talking to donors and lenders (saying), ‘We needed money to cover those checks when they come back.’
 Then all of a sudden we hit our stride.”

 Falwell helped his father, Liberty founder Rev. Jerry Falwell Sr., raise money for the school that planned to give evangelicals a top-tier educational experience with an athletics program to compete with the nation’s best.
-Liberty’s football team is in its second year at the FBS level, and its schedule this season features teams like Brigham Young, Rutgers, and University of Virginia.
+Liberty’s football team is in its second year at the FBS level, and its schedule this season features teams like Brigham Young, Rutgers, and the University of Virginia.